ascender1729/HealthFraudMLChain/README.md

 ## 📖 Citation

-This project is based on the B.Tech thesis titled:
+This project is based on the Integrated M.Sc.
+Mathematics Project titled:

 **"Enhancing Healthcare Insurance Fraud Detection and Prevention with a Machine Learning and Blockchain-Based Approach"**